bonfire-networks/iconify_ex/README.md

 ## Usage

-Set one of these options in config:
-`config :iconify_ex, :mode, :inline` to define a Phoenix Component for each icon used which embed the `svg` inline `config :iconify_ex, :mode, :img` to include the SVGs loaded over HTTP and include using an `img` tag (you also need to include https://github.com/iconfu/svg-inject on your frontend to enable styling the SVGs)
-`config :iconify_ex, :mode, :css` to generate a single CSS file with all the SVGs defined as classes

-Add `import Iconify` in your Phoenix or LiveView module where you want to use it (or just once in the macros in your Web module).
+1. Add `import Iconify` in your Phoenix or LiveView module where you want to use it (or just once in the macros in your Web module).

+2. Set one of these options in config to choose which approach you want to use (see above for explanations):
+- `config :iconify_ex, :mode, :inline`
+- `config :iconify_ex, :mode, :img`
+- `config :iconify_ex, :mode, :css`

+3. In all three cases, usage is simple and remains the same:

-Embed an icon using default classes:
+Embed an icon using default classes (copy the icon name from the [iconify website](https://icon-sets.iconify.design)):
 ```html
 <.iconify icon="heroicons-solid:collection">
 ```

-Specifying classes:
+Specify custom classes:
 ```html
 <.iconify icon="heroicons-solid:collection" class="w-8 h-8 text-base-content" />
 ```